bigalv69/modules/doc/source/design/sticky-modules.rst

     - as the module was tagged not to be unloaded by default
     - user should know he/she has done something specific

-- Reporting an error during a ``purge`` may be considered inappropriate

-  - as purge cannot unload the sticky, so it may be considered normal not to be able to unload the loaded sticky or super-sticky modules
-  - a configuration option :mconfig:`sticky_purge` is introduced on Modules 5.4 to define behavior when facing sticky/super-sticky modules during a ``purge``:

-    - when set to ``error`` (default), and error is raised
-    - when set to ``warning``, a warning message is reported, no error exit code
-    - when set to ``silent``, no message reported, no error exit code

-  - Even when ``sticky_purge`` is set to ``silent``, a warning message is reported when unload of sticky module is forced during a purge.

-- Module specification on which stickiness is defined is recorded in environment when loading a sticky or super-sticky module

-  - This is introduced on Modules 5.4
-  - With :envvar:`__MODULES_LMSTICKYRULE` environment variable
-  - This change is made to determine if a sticky module is reloading, based on the sticky rule definition
-  - It was previously made with an evaluation of modulerc files toward the currently loaded sticky module.
-But this methodology was not able to handle virtual modules whose modulefile is defined outside of enabled modulepaths
-  - If stickiness is defined over a specific module name and version, sticky rule definition is not exported in user environment when loading module.
-    This way we know stickiness reloads if exact same module name and version reloads
-  - If several generic sticky rules applies to the loading module, all of them are recorded in user environment
-  - When stickiness is set with ``--tag`` option, it applies to the module name and version, thus no rule need to be recorded in loaded environment

 Current limitations
 -------------------